Eddie-Rose/Softeng306Project2Unity/README.md

 1. Clone the repository
 2. Download and install and up-to-date version of the Unity game engine.
 3. Use Unity to build the project (File -> Build and run)

+## Running the game

+Note that the selected game resolution should be 1600x900.
+The final prototype can be found under 'releases'.